What the TNFD’s New Guidance Means for Australian Businesses

 The guidance can support both strategic planning and reporting

-- Strategic planning: Section 4 of the guidance outlines how to incorporate nature into your Transition Plan.
-It is centred around the five themes for transition planning that form the base of the TPT guidance.
+- Strategic planning: section 4 of the guidance outlines how to incorporate nature into your Transition Plan.
+It is centred around the five themes for transition planning that form the base of the TPT disclosure framework.
 These themes are foundations, implementation strategy, engagement strategy, metrics and targets and governance.
 See Figure 2 on page 5 of the guidance, featured below.

-- Reporting: Section 5 outlines how information about nature in Transition Plans can be disclosed.
-This can be done as a standalone report and within disclosures that are aligned with the TNFD recommendations.
+- Reporting: section 5 outlines how information about nature in Transition Plans can be disclosed.
+This can be done as a standalone report and within annual disclosures that are aligned with the TNFD recommendations.

 Themes for nature in Transition Plans